Resume Tips

 1. Begin with a clear Objective Statement

-Include a concise objective statement that focuses on the particular job or industry you’re looking to enter.
-The statement should outline your career goals and indicate how hiring you will benefit the employer.
+Include an objective and concise statement that focuses on the specific role or industry you are trying to reach.
+This statement should convey your goals for the future and show how hiring you would benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Make your resume unique for each position you apply for by highlighting the relevant skills and work experience that are in line with those mentioned in the job description.
-This will ensure that your application is unique among the many others.
+Create a customized resume for each post you’re applying for by highlighting the relevant skills and experiences that match the requirements in the job description.
+This ensures that your application is unique among the many others.

 3. Use Bullet Points to Highlight Achievements